Iron County MRA: Park City Historic District

 The Park City Historic District is a settlement containing seven log houses and associated outbuildings located at Park City and DNR Roads.
 The houses were built by iron miners working in the nearby Michigan Mine, which operated from October 1891 to 1916.
 The district is one of three remaining log cabin settlements in Iron County, and is significant as one of the settlements purchased and developed by miners themselves, rather than by the mining company.
 The houses in the district are one- and 1 1/2-story gable-roofed buildings of horizontal log construction.
 Several buildings have tar paper or asphalt shingles, and some have frame additions or outbuildings.
 In addition to the seven standing homes, the district contains the ruins of two other log houses.

 Beechwood

 Beechwood was first settled in 1882 by J. Jens Larsen, and his wife, Lebbe.
 The railroad came through the settlement in 1887, and the community received a post office, managed by Lensen, in 1891.
 In 1912, the Beechwood Store was built; it eventually served as the post office until 1976.

-There are two historic properties located in Beechwood included in this MRA.
-They are summarized as follows:
+There is one historic property located in Beechwood included in this MRA, along with one that was removed.
+It is summarized as follows: